H I S T O R Y

 S U M M A R Y OF INHP and Independence Mall E V O L U T I O N

-The Independence National Historical Park was created through an Act of Congress on June 28, 1948, and was formally established on July 4, 1956.
+The Independence National Historical Park was "authorized by an Act of Congress on June 28, 1948, and was formally established on July 4, 1956.
 During that time, properties were acquired and purchased resulting in a shift in the urban landscape from high concentration of built structures to the creation of open urban park spaces.

-The mission of Independence National Historical Park is "to preserve its stories, buildings, and artifacts as a source of inspiration for visitors to learn more about the ideas and ideals that led to the American Revolution and the founding and growth of the United States."1
+The mission of Independence National Historical Park is to preserve its stories, buildings, and artifacts as a source of inspiration for visitors to learn more about the ideas and ideals that led to the American Revolution and the founding and growth of the United States."

-The creation of Independence Mall was a result of the 1962 urban redevelopment plan funded by the Commonwealth of Pennsylvania, and designed for the state.
-Its design is derived from the 19th century Beauxs Arts city planning and early 20th century City Beautiful Movement.
-(It is important to note that INHP was not involved in the planning process of Independence Mall).
+The creation of Independence Mall was a result of an urban redevelopment plan, funded by the Commonwealth of Pennsylvania, and designed for the state.

 1939 - prior to the creation of INHP;